-The insole is a cushy one.
+The insole is cushy.
 Ortholite® insoles are renowned.

-You may find the midsole extremely comfortable.
-This was possible for phylon midsole which is injection molded.
-The non metalic shank lets you pass through a metal detector.
+You may spot the midsole extremely comfortable.
+This was possible for phylon midsole which is injection-molded.
+The non-metallic shank lets you pass through a metal detector.
 These also support your flexibility.

 Outsole, Construction and Sewing

 The outsole is super abrasion resistant.
-The tred would not go away any sooner.
+The tread would not go away any sooner.
 Oil & slip-resistant, quiet outsole.

-These are not welted; people rarely expect goodyear or mixed welt construction from military boots.
+These are not welted; people rarely expect Goodyear or mixed welt construction from military boots.
 The cement and injection construction is suitable for bending, running and twisting.
-The upper sewing rarely fall apart which is good.
+The upper sewing rarely falls apart, which is good.

 Anti-odor and Cleanable

 These are top class breathable boots which means you sweat less.
-This feature helps you keep the feet fresher.
+This feature helps you retain the feet fresh.
 Not all ATAC boots have antimicrobial treatment.
-You can get it from A.T.A.C.® Boot 12001.
+You can have it from A.T.A.C.® Boot 12001.

-These are not hard to clean as long as you take care of them on a regular basis.
+These are not hard to clean as long as you take care of them frequently.

 Warranty, Return and Post Purchase Service Policy

-If you can bypass modification, abuse, misuse, or damage- 5.11 would provide warranty.
-You can call them, describe the reason of returning the boots and finally return them.
-There’s another way- amazon has a good return policy.
+Bypass modification, abuse, misuse, or damage- 5.11 would provide a guarantee.
+You can call them, describe the reason for returning the boots and finally return them.
+There’s another way- Amazon has a good return policy.

 5.11 is famous.
-Widely relied.
-Uniform boots, especially military or tactical boots are usually no that constant.
+Widely relied upon.
+Uniform boots, notably military or tactical boots are generally no that constant.
 5.11 is not different.
 Their boots are mid-priced, durable but they also have some issues.

 Special and Uncommon Features

-- Their zippers are better than the typical combat zips (not the greatest distance though).
+- Their zippers are better than the typical combat zips (not the most significant distance though).
 Nicer, thicker.
-They hold up well and they save time.
+They hold up well, and they save time.

-- Shock Mitigation System: you simply need it in these days.
+- Shock Mitigation System: you merely need it in these days.

 - Multi-layer footbed: too much care in this part.

-- Heel and toe are reinforced but they are not as rigid.
-The semi rigidness provide flexibility and support as well.
+- Manufacturers reinforce heels and toes, but they are not as rigid.
+The semi rigidness provides flexibility and support as well.

 The usual zipper breaking issues:

-The YKK side zippers are better, but if you are unlucky enough, they may crack within a short period of time.
+The YKK side zippers are better, but if you are unlucky enough, they may crack quickly.

 The toe-crack issue:

 If you can’t wear them after 6-9 months, it will most probably happen for the toe box.
-They can peel off after a certain period of time.
+They can peel off after a particular time.
 That’s not a generalized verdict though.

 If you wish to pass inspections months after you’ve started using them, I have to disappoint you.
 Yes, a good shoe polish can back us well for the instances.
 But hey!
 You need to consider the price, comfort, features and durability!
-You can prevent that by regularly polishing and taking care of them.
+You can prevent that by regularly polishing and taking care.

 The 6” zipper cons:

 If the 6” boot’s zipper can rub against your ankle bone, you may not like the repeating incident at all.
-Moreover, to some, zipper does not help much as they find their boots a bit rigid.
-You may find it especially in the top parts.
-Does the small zipper have some contribution in this stiffness?
+Moreover, to some, the zipper does not help much as they find their boots a bit rigid.
+You may find it exclusively in the top parts.
+Does the small zipper have some contribution to this stiffness?
 Well, it seems- yes.
-Some of them even suggested that you rather use the laces while putting them on and off.
+Some of them even suggested that you instead use the laces while putting them on and off.

 So, we recommend the no-zipper version.

-Once bought (and everything set), you can’t simply stop wearing them (that’s somewhat in the range of a forecast).
-People may laugh at you saying you are wearing a combat pair and you are definitely going to laugh back saying these are too comfortable to ignore.
+Once bought (and everything set), you can’t merely stop wearing them (that’s somewhat in the range of a forecast).
+People may laugh at you saying you are wearing a combat pair and you will definitely laugh back saying these are too comfortable to ignore.